Frequently asked questions

 Q. When will the Sports Park project be complete?

 Stage 1 of the project was completed in December 2018.
-Stage 2 is expected to be complete in January 2020.
-Find out more information about the project stages.
+Stage 2 was completed in January 2020.

 Q. What is the construction impact?